 They also argued the deals would benefit consumers by allowing for more-effective use of spectrum, which the cable firms are not currently using, and provide their customers with access to new services.
 “The commercial agreements at issue here are ordinary and customary market-standard agreements,” Cohen said.
 “There is no merger here like there was in the AT&T/T-Mobile [transaction].
 There is no acquisition of customers or of ongoing business operations.
 Not one competitor will be removed from the marketplace.”

 Critics say allowing the nation’s top wireless provider to obtain even more spectrum will harm competitors by keeping desperately needed airwaves out of the hands of smaller rivals.

-This article appears in the March 22, 2012, edition of National Journal Daily.
+This article appears in the March 22, 2012, edition of NJ Daily.